Icinga/icinga2/doc/3-monitoring-basics.md

 Notifications for service and host problems are an integral part of your monitoring setup.

+When a host or service is in a downtime, a problem has been acknowledged or the dependency logic determined that the host/service is unreachable, no notirications are sent.
+You can configure additional type and state filters refining the notifications being actually sent.

 There are many ways of sending notifications, e.g. by e-mail, XMPP, IRC, Twitter, etc. On its own Icinga 2 does not know how to send notifications.
 Instead it relies on external mechanisms such as shell scripts to notify users.